 Boys & Girls Clubs of America was ranked #10 as America’s Favorite Charities in 2019

 The Boys & Girls Club Movement

 The Boys & Girls Club Movement includes more than 1,140 independent organizations and the national organization, Boys & Girls Clubs of America.
-Autonomous local organizations, like The Boys & Girls Club of Hancock County, serve youth and communities in 4,300 Club locations with 56,000 adult professional staff, as well as program volunteers and board members.
-Our Club is dedicated to fully-train staff to work to support and develop the young people of our community.
+Autonomous local organizations, like The Boys & Girls Clubs of Hancock County, serve youth and communities in 4,300 Club locations with 56,000 adult professional staff, as well as program volunteers and board members.
+Our Clubs are dedicated to fully-train staff to work to support and develop the young people of our community.
 Each member of our team is encouraged to advance professionally in their respective arena of influence.
 Guidance is provided through orientations, development trainings, all-staff gatherings, and direct peer-to-peer mentoring/coaching.

 “Each day I have the opportunity to make a difference in my community.
 Every child that walks through our doors is an opportunity to connect with someone which may change their future path for the better.
 It’s a responsibility I take to heart every day in the connections that I get to make.”

 BGCA – One of the Best Nonprofits to Work for in 2017, 2018 and 2019

 Top rated nonprofits according to indeed.com company reviews

 Volunteer with the Boys & Girls Clubs of Hancock County Summer Brain Gain program.